Mendes1302/CryptocurrencyDataProcessing/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Adding a Link to the Dashboard

-You can include a section in your `README.md` like this to provide the link to the dashboard:

 ### Dashboard Access

 Access the project dashboard to explore and analyze cryptocurrency data: